-The surgical reshaping or pinning back of the outer ear (medical term “otoplasty”) is a commonly performed plastic surgery procedure.
+The surgical reshaping or pinning back of the outer ear known as otoplasty, is a commonly performed plastic surgery procedure.
 Many people are very unhappy with the size, shape, or prominence of their ears.

 Ears that stick out are typically considered a flaw, and those who have prominent ears often feel less than confident about their appearance.
 A simple surgical procedure can correct the shape, size, and make them less prominent, creating a more balanced, harmonious facial appearance.
+At ARC Plastic Surgery, we strive to deliver the best otoplasty Miami has to offer.
 Ear surgery can resolve the following conditions:

-Rather than struggling with stick-out ears by hiding them with certain hairstyles, wearing a hat, scarf, or other methods, you can be free of the problem with a correctly performed ear pinning surgery.
+Rather than struggling with stick-out ears by hiding them with certain hairstyles, wearing a hat, scarf, or other methods, you can be free of the problem with a correctly performed otoplasty.
 The first step is a consultation with Dr. Jeremy White, our board-certified plastic surgeon.

 He will carefully evaluate your individual situation and explain exactly how the procedure will be performed, as well as answer all of your questions and concerns.
 Call today to find out more about ear surgery for yourself or your child.
 It is important that you have this procedure done by a highly-skilled plastic surgeon.
 The outcome can vary, and as the ears are an important facial feature, you want to achieve the most attractive result possible.

-Ear surgery is performed on an outpatient basis.
+Otoplasty is performed on an outpatient basis.
 After surgery, it is normal to feel some level of discomfort, which is easily managed with pain medication prescribed by your surgeon.
-As the ears heal, the incision site will begin to feel itchy, a symptom of the healing process.
+As the ears heal after your otoplasty, the incision site will begin to feel itchy, a symptom of the healing process.
 It is vital that the bandage applied for the first night remains in place and is not removed.
 As with any surgical procedure, following your doctor’s orders exactly is important.

 Ear surgery to pin the ears back can be appropriate for children, adolescents, and adults.
 The first step is a full medical evaluation, including a review of the health history of the patient.
 A child must be five or six years old so that the ear cartilage has become stable and has finished most of its growth.
 In any cosmetic procedure, it is important that the patient is in good overall health, and is not suffering from a medical condition that makes surgery high risk.
 If you are unhappy with ears that stick out, you are probably a candidate for ear surgery.